 WordPress.org will require you to buy or build your own template (there are thousands to choose from, and tools that let you build your own if you've got a very specific design in mind) and you'll need to find somewhere to host it.
-We explain more about this and advise you of some of the best hosting options in our round-up of the best web hosting services of 2017.
+We explain more about this and advise you of some of the best hosting options in our round-up of the best web hosting services.

 If this is starting to sound a bit daunting, you might be pleased to hear that there are plenty of services out there that will set up your blog for you and apply your design ready for you to add your own content.
 Many template designers will offer this service for free if you buy one of their templates, and others will charge a small fee.

 WordPress.org can be customised further through the use of plugins.
 These can be anything from Google Analytics to SEO tools or newsletters.
 You can find out about some of the best in our list of the top 8 WordPress plugins.

 My blog started life on Tumblr before being migrated to WordPress.com and more recently WordPress.org (which I host on SiteGround).
 If you want to see an example of a WordPress.org website, you can see it by clicking here or on the image below.
 But even some of the popular websites you spend time on every day use WordPress, so you're certainly in good company if you choose to do so.